If your member firm has failed, you may have some of the questions below. Click on the question for more information.

+In most cases, the court will appoint an insolvency official to administer the affairs of an insolvent member firm.
 You should contact the trustee in bankruptcy or another insolvency official who has been appointed by a court to administer the insolvent firm.
 A trustee in bankruptcy is a person or corporation licensed by the Office of the Superintendent of Bankruptcy Canada to administer bankruptcy proceedings.
-More information relating to the Office of the Superintendent of Bankruptcy Canada can be obtained on the Government of Canada website at www.ic.gc.ca/eic/site/bsf-osb.nsf/eng/home.
-In most cases, the court will appoint an insolvency official to administer the affairs of an insolvent member firm.
+More information can be obtained on the Government of Canada website at www.ic.gc.ca/eic/site/bsf-osb.nsf/eng/home.

-If your member firm is insolvent and you don’t know who the insolvency official is, you may contact IIROC (Investment Industry Regulatory Organization of Canada), which is the organization that regulates investment dealers in Canada.
+If your member firm is insolvent and you don’t know who the insolvency official is, you may contact Canadian Investment Regulatory Organization (CIRO), the organization that regulates investment dealers and mutual fund dealers in Canada.

 CIPF’s role may include, in certain circumstances, requesting the appointment of a trustee in bankruptcy.